 1. Do A Quick Visual

-You don't have to be a professional or expert to spot many forms of roof damage that could result from a storm.
-Once the storm has passed, walk the permit of your home.
+You don’t have to be a professional or expert to spot many forms of roof damage that could result from a storm.
+Once the storm has passed, walk the perimeter of your home.
 Use a pair of binoculars if you have them.

 Check for loose, dangling, missing, or bent up shingles.
-Look for flashing that's been knocked out of place.
-And of course, it there are shingles strewn on your lawn or excessive shingle dust in the gutters, you know you have a problem.
+Look for flashing that’s been knocked out of place.
+And of course, if there are shingles strewn on your lawn or excessive shingle dust in the gutters, you know you have a problem.

 2. Check For Hail Damage